francasino/food_supply_case_scenario/README.md

 $ truffle migrate --reset
 $ npm run dev

-## this will run the graphical web and enables query of the contents.
+This will run the graphical web and enables query of the contents.
 There is a link to IPFS for each product sheet (actually testing, so the file is repeated)

 ![Example of the query website](pagonis_graph.png)